Register to start your wonderful education journey!

 4. Network Engineer

 Network engineers design, set up, and manage an organisation’s computer networks.
-They ensure the network is efficient, secure, and supports business operations.
+They ensure the network is efficient and supports business operations.
 Telecommunications companies and large corporations often hire network engineers.

 5. Systems Analyst

-Systems analysts review an organisation’s current systems and processes to recommend improvements.
-They bridge the gap between business needs and technology solutions, and this role is important in industries such as banking, manufacturing, and government.
+A Systems Analyst reviews an organisation’s current requirements to suggest improvements.
+They try to close the gap between business needs and technology solutions.
+As companies rely more on data, they are being hired in industries such as banking, manufacturing, and government.

 6. Artificial Intelligence Specialist